METALS-London copper prices sag as dollar strengthens on Turkish crisis

-MANILA, Aug 13 (Reuters) - London copper fell on Monday after the dollar rose to a 13-month high against the euro as investors shunned risky assets and sought safe havens amid the Turkish lira’s drop to a record low.
+MANILA, Aug 13 (Reuters) - London copper edged down on Monday after the dollar rose to a 13-month high against the euro as investors sought safe havens amid the Turkish lira’s fall to a record low.

 Turkey has drafted a economic action plan and will start implementing it on Monday morning to ease investor concerns, Finance Minister Berat Albayrak said on Sunday.

-Three-month copper on the London Metal Exchange was down 0.8 percent at $6,142 a tonne, as of 0219 GMT, slipping for a second session in a row.
+Three-month copper on the London Metal Exchange was down 1 percent at $6,131 a tonne by 0143 GMT, slipping for a second session in a row.
 The most-traded copper on the Shanghai Futures Exchange dropped 0.5 percent to 49,600 yuan ($7,216) a tonne.

-“While Turkey does not reflect any endemic risk among emerging markets, there could still be some sentiment spillovers into emerging market currencies and risky assets in the near term,” Mizuho Bank said in a note.

-However, “with global growth already slow on a structural basis, a recession in Turkey could bite,” the bank said.

 * U.S. TARIFFS: U.S. President Donald Trump intensified his spat with Turkey by imposing higher tariffs on aluminium and steel imports, putting unprecedented economic pressure on a NATO ally and deepening turmoil in Turkish financial markets.